abdullahmunir24/PersonalChatbot/README.md

 Project Overview

 The AI chatbot personal assistant is designed to be a versatile and helpful tool that can assist users in a variety of ways.
-It combines natural language processing (NLP) and API integration to provide a range of functionalities.
+It combines advanced language understanding and API integration to provide a range of functionalities.

 ## Installation